asta-dhbw/Terminal-Slide-Show/README.md

 - 📅 Scheduling support with vacation periods
 - ⌚ Configurable display times and days
 - 🎯 Date-based content targeting
-- 📱 Touch and swipe support
+- 📱 Touch and swipe support (with react-swipeable)
 - 🖥️ Fullscreen mode
-- 🎨 Smooth transitions and animations
+- 🎨 Smooth transitions and animations (using framer-motion)

 ## Prerequisites